 Outcome: Chairperson left the organization during the course of the investigation; recommendations made to organization to ensure workplace health issues were addressed.

-Border Services Officer breached a code of conduct and failed to fulfill his enforcement responsibilities by maintaining a social relationship with known organized crime figures.
+Finding: Border Services Officer breached a code of conduct and failed to fulfill his enforcement responsibilities by maintaining a social relationship with known organized crime figures.
 The officer failed to take enforcement action on these individuals as his duties required.
 The officer also attempted to evade the law during a police operation.

 Outcome: The Border Services Officer was dismissed.